Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-invaders.md

 description: Learn more about game flow, modes, unconventional movement networked, and a shared timer using Netcode for GameObjects.
 ---

-The [Invaders Sample Project](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/blob/master/Basic/Invaders) to understand the game flow and modes with  Netcode for GameObjects (Netcode) using Scene Management, Unconventional Movement Networked, and a Shared Timer between clients in a client-side predicted way.
+The [Invaders Sample Project](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/blob/master/Basic/Invaders) to understand the game flow and modes with  Netcode for GameObjects (Netcode) using Scene Management, Unconventional Movement Networked, and a Shared Timer between clients updated client-side.

 ## Game Flows